mefengl/what-i-read/README.md

 https://alexkondov.com/reading-code-chakra-ui/ , some examples of abstract code

 https://world.hey.com/dhh/manage-process-before-people-20736695 , do the progress in the app instead of meetings is my dream

+29

+https://garden.bradwoods.io/notes/design/user-driven-ui , the website is so cool, and the name of "user-driven UI" is also not bad, I think "growth UI" is even better, and the "ZPD(Zone of Proximal Development)" is also a good concept to know